bhavsar-dhara/FancyCarsCA/readme.md

 Utilized the Android's **Material Design** for the UI components look and have standardize feel.

-Also used **Leak Canary** library to catch leaks and **Timber** library for better logging and initializied them in the app's application file.
+Also used **Leak Canary** library to catch leaks and **Timber** library for better logging and initialized them in the app's application file.